Aliases for IL10 Gene

 GeneCards Summary for IL10 Gene

 IL10 (Interleukin 10) is a Protein Coding gene.
-Diseases associated with IL10 include Graft-Versus-Host Disease, Protection Against and Hiv-1.
-Among its related pathways are Regulation of nuclear SMAD2/3 signaling and Immune System.
-GO annotations related to this gene include cytokine activity and interleukin-10 receptor binding.
+Diseases associated with IL10 include Graft-Versus-Host Disease and Human Immunodeficiency Virus Type 1.
+Among its related pathways are Akt Signaling and T cell receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-10 receptor binding.
 An important paralog of this gene is IL20.

 UniProtKB/Swiss-Prot Summary for IL10 Gene